eordanis/CSE687/Project1/README.md

 Optional Arguments:

 	 -rut						    If this flag is present, tests will be run instead of application.

+	 -help							If this flag is present, usage statement is shown to user and application exits

 ### Phase 1:
 The program runs as a single process that will take an input directory where text files are stored and will ultimately produce a single output file that contains a list of words and their associated counts in the originating input files.